dsb-lab/CellBasedModels.jl/docs/src/ImplementedModels.md

 # Implemented Models

-Several models are already implemented in the AgentBasedModels.
+Several models are already implemented in the CellBasedModels.
 You can use them by calling

 ```julia
 Models.NameOfModel